Vindexus/HeresyWorld/missions.md

 The patriarch and current leader of the House Vulgahr.
 Look: Male, lavish clothes clothes, skinny and tall, ocular implants
 Drive: Grow house Vulgahr’s power

+## Setbacks
+Setbacks are prewritten hard moves you can take as the GM that make the mission more difficult for the Acolytes.
+They should be put into motion when the Acolytes piss off the wrong people, do stupid things, or roll misses.
+Setbacks are normally things that happen off screen that will affect the Acolytes further down the road.

+The setbacks of a mission are laid out the same as the revelations.
+They get marked off as they are put into play, and any blanks you left are filled in.

+### Example Setbacks

+[___] *A bounty hunter named ________ is hired to hunt the pesky Acolytes who have been causing trouble.*

+[___] *The Hounds of War gang start to booby trap their weapons caches so anyone who doesn’t know the right way to open them gets a nasty surprise.*

+[___] *The man named ________ stops frequenting The Holy Bolter entirely.*

+[___] *Both gangs buy upgrades to their gear, increasing their armor scores by 1.*

+## Update Continuously
+The briefing doesn’t change after the mission starts but the rest of the sections can and should grow and develop as the mission progresses.
+Write more Revelations as they come to you, make more Setbacks as the players mess up, add more cast members as NPCs show up, etc.